 Courses for North Campus Residents

-Spring 2019 LWYL Courses for North Campus Residents
+Spring 2020 LWYL courses for North Campus Residents

 The Art and Science of Birds: Biological Illustration and Understanding Nature

 North Campus.
 Spring (BIOEE 4940) 2 credits, Mondays, 6:30–8:30pm, Tatkon Center.
-Taught by Irby Lovette, Ornithology, Jillian Ditner, Lab of Ornithology, and Megan Bishop, Lab of Ornithology.
-Limited to 12 students; permission of instructor required.
+Taught by Irby Lovette, Ornithology; Jillian Ditner, Lab of Ornithology; and Megan Bishop, Lab of Ornithology.
+Permission of instructor required.

 Seeing Science in Action

 Students, faculty members, and invited guests will discuss the art of leadership and how women in leadership roles have managed the opportunities and challenges they have encountered.
-The sessions, held in the instructors’ North Campus faculty-in-residence apartments, will feature prominent women from different professions and walks of life.
-Potential speakers include politicians, artists, writers, scientists, women in spiritual life, and business owners and entrepreneurs.
+The sessions, held in the instructors’ North Campus faculty-in-residence apartments, will feature prominent women from different professions and walks of life (e.g., politicians, artists, writers, scientists, spiritual leaders, business owners, and entrepreneurs).
 Speakers will share their stories in an informal way, opening up faculty-facilitated discussions about gender, leadership, accomplishment, work-life balance, and mentorship.
 These talks may be interspersed with or complemented by reading and discussing parts of recent books about women and leadership.

 North Campus.
-Fall (DSOC 1120, MUSIC 1520, ASRC 2011) 1 credit, Wednesdays, 7:30–8:30pm, North Campus Faculty-in-Residence living rooms.
-Taught by Catherine Appert Music and Low Rise 6/7 Faculty-in-Residence; Susan Daniel, Chemical and Biomolecular Engineering and Balch Faculty-in-Residence; Lori Leonard, Development Sociology and Mews Faculty-in-Residence; and Noliwe Rooks, Africana Studies and Townhouses Faculty-in-Residence.
-Limited to 15 students.
+Fall (DSOC 1120, ASRC 1120, COMM 1120) 1 credit, Wednesdays, 7:30–8:30pm, North Campus Faculty-in-Residence apartments.
+Taught by Lori Leonard, Development Sociology and Mews Faculty-in-Residence (FIR); Noliwe Rooks, Africana Studies and Townhouses FIR; and Dawn Schrader, Communication and Court-Kay-Bauer FIR.